mrdominguez/cloudera-manager-cli/README.md

 - Improved functionality: `-removeFromCluster`
 - New options: `-maintenanceMode` and `-roleConfigGroup`

+*The following features are already supported for clusters/services*
-- List active commands for roles (already supported for clusters/services): `-a`
+- List active role commands: `-a`
-- New role actions (already supported for clusters/services):
+- New role actions:
   * `-a=enterMaintenanceMode`
   * `-a=exitMaintenanceMode`